wagiminator/ATtiny85-TinyCharger/README.md

 - Connect your programmer to your PC and to the ATtiny.
 - Open a terminal.
 - Navigate to the folder with the hex-file.
-- Execute the following command (if necessary replace "usbasp" with the programmer you use):
+- Execute the following command (if necessary replace "t85" with your chip and "usbasp" with the programmer you use):
   ```
   avrdude -c usbasp -p t85 -U lfuse:w:0xe2:m -U hfuse:w:0xd5:m -U efuse:w:0xff:m -U flash:w:tinycharger.hex
   ```